a389071432/webgis/README.md

 - Generate a BVH file<br/>For an input video, a BVH file will be generated which could be directly used in animation editors(e.g., Blender).
 - Visualize a BVH file<br/>For a loaded BVH file, motion data will be extracted and mapped to an avatar, then the animation can play
 ## Deployment
 In the folder 'backend', two types of backend are provided.
-You can deploy the backend on a local machine or a remote server, depending on your need.
+You can deploy the backend either on a local machine or a remote server, depending on your need.
 ## Deploy locally
 For a quick use of this project, Triton is not needed, follow :
 1. Install dependencies